XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 I am an undergraduate student at Dalian University of Technology.
 Here, he is majoring in Mechanical Engineering in Dalian University of Technology - University of California, Irvine Joint Program, and pursuing a dual degree in Automation at Dalian University of Technology.
 I have academic research experience in robot design, control, and perception.

-I am currently exploring new research opportunities during 07/2024-06/2025!
-OvO {style="text-align: justify;"}
+I am preparing to go to JHU to continue my new reasearch beginning at the July.
+{style="text-align: justify;"}